Five business benefits of hyperconvergence

-The ability to consolidate multiple IT functions such as backup, deduplication and WAN optimisation into the same platform is the most appealing reason to use hyperconverged infrastructure, according to the Enterprise Strategy Group's survey.
-With hyperconverged infrastructure, all workloads fall under the same umbrella, making it easier to migrate VMs between differnt appliances, or even between data centres.
+The ability to consolidate multiple IT functions such as backup, deduplication, and WAN optimisation into the same platform is the most appealing reason to use hyperconverged infrastructure, according to the Enterprise Strategy Group's survey.
+With hyperconverged infrastructure, all workloads fall under the same umbrella, making it easier to migrate VMs between different appliances, or even between data centres.

 Over the past few years, hyperconverged infrastructure (HCI) products have developed to support workloads beyond virtualised desktop infrastructure and back-office applications, as businesses have grown more confident in the reliability and adaptability of these products.

-Because hyperconvergence is based in software, it is able to provide superior levels of flexibility and agility to businesses when compared to legacy infrastructure.
-Hyperconverged infrastructure takes a 'LEGO' block approach to data centre scalability - each HCI appliance is a self-contained unit which is designed from the ground up to include every type of hardware resource a data centre needs, and to maximise compatibility.
+Because hyperconvergence is based on software, it is able to provide superior levels of flexibility and agility to businesses when compared to legacy infrastructure.
+Hyperconverged infrastructure takes a 'LEGO' block approach to data centre scalability; each HCI appliance is a self-contained unit which is designed from the ground up to include every type of hardware resource a data centre needs and to maximise compatibility.

 Hyperconverged infrastructure is also beneficial when it comes to data efficiency and storage.
 Snapshotting, data deduplication and other data protection features are often built in as standard, making disaster recovery efforts much easier.
 The software-defined nature of HCI also means that organisations can use public cloud storage as a target for backups.

 HCI offers higher resiliency than traditional legacy systems, too.
 The scale-out model relies on data being spread across multiple nodes throughout the data centre, or even between data centres in different geographical locations.
 This distributed model means that when an appliance (or even a whole rack) goes down, performance and availability doesn't suffer as a result.